-TSPs now have can only provide their services if the devices they are using have been obtained by trusted sources.
-In other words, they need the Trusted Telecom Approval from the government.
+TSPs or Telecom Service Providers in India can provide their services only if trusted sources have obtained the devices they are using.
+In other words, they need the Trusted Telecom Approval from the Government.

-On 15th June 2021, the government of India launched www.trustedtelecom.gov.
+On June 15, 2021, the Government of India launched www.trustedtelecom.gov.
 With the launch of this portal, the National Security Directive on Telecommunication Sector (NSDTS) has come into effect.
-As per it, TSPs now have to obtain Trusted Telecom Approval before providing their services.
+As per it, TSPs now must obtain Trusted Telecom Approval before providing their services.

-The National Security Directive on Telecommunication Sector (NSDTS) got approval in the union cabinet on 16th December 2020.
+The National Security Directive on Telecommunication Sector (NSDTS) got approval in the union cabinet on December 16, 2020.
 The directive was supposed to come into effect 180 days after that approval.
-However, the surge of the second wave of the COVID19 pandemic, put those plans on the backburner.
+However, the surge of the second wave of the COVID19 pandemic put those plans on the back burner.

-However, now that most of India has been opened, the government has refocused its attention towards this law.
+However, now that most of India have been opened, the Government has refocused its attention on this law.

-The portal of www.trustedtelecom.gov has been designed by CDoT, a research and development wing of the government.
+The portal of Trusted Telecom has been designed by CDT, the government research and development wing.
 However, not only this department was involved in the portal's creation.
-The joint effort of RailTel, representatives of TSPs, equipment members and the staff of National Security Council Secretriat also contributed in the creation of this portal.
+The joint effort of RailTel, representatives of TSPs, equipment members, and the National Security Council Secretariat staff, also contributed to the creation of this portal.